 Follow the allegations procedures if the disclosure is an allegation against a member of staff.

-Follow the procedures set out by the Xxxxxx safeguarding partnership and take account of guidance issued by the DfE KCSiE 2023.
+Follow the procedures set out by the Sheffield safeguarding partnership and take account of guidance issued by the DfE KCSiE 2025.

 Support children in line with their child protection plan, child in need plan, LAC Care Plan.